felgari/code-snippets/README.md

-tips
+code-snippets
 ====

-Handy tips in some programming languages
+Handy code snippets in some programming languages as python, R and bash.